codgician/serenitea-pot/hosts/yoimiya/README.md

 NixOS configuration for Proxmox VE hypervisor host.

-Migration planned early October, 2024.
+Migration planned early 2025.
 So far this profile is work in progress and untested.

 ## To-dos

-Goal: apply on bare-metal early October, 2024
+Goal: apply on bare-metal early 2025

 - [x] init zroot RAID-1 layout
 - [ ] evaluate feasibility of installing mlnx-ofed drivers
-- [ ] migrate existing hacks and services
+- [x] migrate existing hacks and services
+- [x] add config for proxmox-nixos
+- [x] fix missing ovmf firmware in upstream (PR in review)
+- [x] fix broken zfs / btrfs management in upstream (PR in review)
-- [ ] add config for proxmox-nixos (and workaround ovmf UEFI support)
+- [ ] add updater scripts for packages that doesn't have one in upstream
+- [ ] migrate secrets
-- [ ] (early October) switch over.
+- [ ] (early 2025) switch over.